Style1½ inches thick (3.75 cm) Product Details Artist grade canvas, archival inks, wooden stretcher bars, and UVB protective coating

 Description The narratives of the Passion are found in the four canonical gospels, Matthew, Mark, Luke and John.
 Three of these, Matthew, Mark, and Luke are known as the Synoptic Gospels, give very similar accounts.
 The Gospel of John includes additional details.The sky became dark at midday and the darkness lasted for three hours, until the ninth hour when Jesus cried out Eloi, Eloi, lama sabachthani?
 (My God, why have you forsaken me?)He was crushed for my sins.

-As I explore this new digital manipulation medium, the constant criticism is that my art is not original because it usually starts as a photo and it may not be a photo I have taken.
-You need to decide for yourself what art is.
+As I explore this new digital manipulation medium, you need to decide for yourself what art is.
 My work is what it is and I make no excuses for the base of inspiration used.
 The art is synergistic and becomes my own through the process.

 I am a self-styled “fractal conceptual artist”.
 In conceptual art the idea or concept is the imperative aspect of the work.
 When I as an artist use a conceptual form of art, it means that all of the planning and decisions are made beforehand and the execution is a perfunctory affair.
 The idea becomes an instrument that makes the art.